thorlikondasivaprasad/Crop-Prediction-Flask-App/README.md

-# Crop Prediction Model using Machine Learning
+# 🌾Crop Prediction Model using Machine Learning
 ![Project_img.PNG](https://github.com/thorlikondasivaprasad/Crop-Prediction-Flask-App/blob/master/Project_img.PNG)
 A user-friendly web application built with Flask and Python that recommends the most suitable crop to grow based on soil and environmental conditions.
 This project aims to empower farmers with data-driven insights to maximize their agricultural yield and profitability.